 NASA's Dryden Flight Research Center operates two developmental-model Northrop Grumman Global Hawk unmanned aircraft for high-altitude, long-duration Earth science missions.
 Acquired from the U.S. Air Force, these autonomously flown aircraft are the first and sixth built under the original Global Hawk Advanced Concept Technology Demonstrator development program sponsored by the Defense Advanced Research Projects Agency.

 The ability of the Global Hawk to autonomously fly long distances, remain aloft for extended periods of time and carry large payloads brings a new capability to the science community for measuring, monitoring and observing remote locations of Earth not feasible or practical with piloted aircraft, most other robotic or remotely operated aircraft, or space satellites.

-The aircraft's 11,000-nautical-mile range and 32-hour endurance, together with satellite and line-of-site communication links to the ground control station, allow for eventual worldwide operation.
+Flight crew and scientists occupy the Global Hawk Operations Center at NASA Dryden during the Genesis and Rapid Intensification Processes hurricane study in the fall of 2010.
+(NASA / Tom Tschida) The aircraft's 11,000-nautical-mile range and 32-hour endurance, together with satellite and line-of-site communication links to the ground control station, allow for eventual worldwide operation.
 Dedicated satellite communication links provide researchers with direct access to their onboard instrument packages during missions.
 Researchers have the ability to monitor instrument function from the ground control station and evaluate selected data in real time.